Hrajix/SnippetBox/README.md

 $ When you're ready to save your snippet, you wil press the save button.
 New panel on the left side will appear.
 $ If you want to delete that snippet, select the snippet by clicking on the panel and press delete.
 ```

+## Important information

+* This app looks for the snippets in "snippets.json" file which has to be inside the same folder as SnippetBox.exe, Otherwise the program will create a new snippets.json.